Vaibhav-0111/blood-sync-ai-91/README.md

-# 🌿 Sanjeevani AI – About the Project
+# 🌿 Sanjeevani AI – About the Project(backend coming soon)

 ## 💡 Inspiration